Mjroberts7/reading-notes/reading8.md

 Reading
 What is an ISO file?
 Only read sections 1.1 - 1.4 inclusively.

 1. What is an ISO File?
+An ISO file is a single file that stores an image of a much larger program that would be difficult to transfer without being converted to ISO.
 2. How do you write an ISO file to a CD, DVD, or removable media (like a thumb drive)?
 3. How do you create an ISO file?
 4. How do you mount an ISO file?